cnorick/nathanorick.com/_posts/ha-automatic-guest-login/2021-12-22-ha-automatic-guest-login.md

 After I created the dashboard, I only added controls for the things I thought my guests would actually need to control and disabled the account's access to all the other much more complicated dashboards and views.

 {% include picture.html relative_path="guest-dashboard.png" alt="Guest Dashboard" %}

+### Create QR Codes
+I think it's really convenient to leave my guests a QR code to scan to access Home Assistant.
+Even better, if you have access to a 3D printer, it's really cool to print a 3D QR code that you can leave somewhere convenient like a guest bedroom.
+I absolutely love [QR2STL](https://printer.tools/qrcode2stl/).
+You can give the site the link to your ha-guest-auto-login server, and it will create an STL file to 3D print the QR code.
+It'll even let you leave a blank space in the middle of the print to place an NFC chip so that guests can just touch it with their phone to be redirected to Home Assistant.

 # Conclusion
 This setup has worked out really well for me and my guests, and I hope it can make your guests a little happier as well.
 If you have any questions or suggestions, please leave a comment